apache/impala/fe/README.txt

 From ../testdata: ./recreate_store.sh
 This will generate the test data (written to testdata/target).

-(For now, you also need to delete the existing metastore instance, due to some incompatibility between the hive cli and the metastore client that's part of Impala: from the fe directory: rm -rf target/test_metastore_db)
+For now, you also need to delete the existing metastore instance, due to some incompatibility between the hive cli and the metastore client that's part of Impala: from the fe directory: rm -rf target/test_metastore_db

+(If you see the following error message when trying to load the data, you forgot to rm test_metastore_db:
+"[exec] Caused by: java.sql.SQLException: Database at /home/marcel/impala/fe/target/test_metastore_db has an incompatible format with the current version of the software.
+The database was created by or upgraded by version 10.6.")

 From the fe directory: mvn -Pload-testdata process-test-resources This creates the test tables and loads the data.